-Pulling threads can be done one by one, or you might find it easier to use a seam ripper.
+- Pulling threads can be done one by one, or you might find it easier to use a seam rippe

-This gilded sofa with double fringing is featured in Annie Sloan Paints Everything published by CICO Books 2016.
-See the book to find out how the chair was painted and gilded.
+The gilded sofa with double fringing pictured here was also painted in Chalk Paint™ and gilded.
+The project is featured in Annie Sloan Paints Everything published by CICO Books 2016.
 Photography by Christopher Drake © CICO Books.